Understanding a Caregiver’s Stress Level and What to Do About It

 Caregiving tasks, responsibilities, and stress levels increase over time.
 You don’t even notice until you’re completely overwhelmed, burned out, and suffering physically.

-To avoid being boiled alive like the frog, it’s important to be aware of stress levels and how they’re changing over time.
+To avoid being boiled alive like a frog, it’s important to be aware of stress levels and how they change over time.

 That way, if you notice that your stress is higher than it used to be or it’s already off the charts, you’ll know when it’s critical to arrange a respite break or find additional caregiving help.

-Health in Aging’s 18-question stress quiz is a simple, fast way to keep an eye on stress levels.
+Health in Aging’s 18-question stress quiz is a simple, quick way to monitor stress levels.

 The quiz has 16 simple Yes / No questions about your situation and 2 basic questions about your current stress level and health.